The problem

 Best supported fit

 The A1 Pro is the safest all-round Paceora pairing because it is already a desk-first machine.
-Mac control fixes the daily weakness without asking you to buy premium hardware.
+Mac control removes the daily control weakness without asking you to buy premium hardware.

 Runner-up